 - EO 5.
-Implement transparent and flexible land development policies, regulations and processes that keep pace with market conditions and technological innovations. - EO 6.
-Streamline the land development process to reduce time to market. - EO 7.
-Use data, disaggregated by population and place, to guide land development and investment in communities with the greatest need to improve economic opportunity. - EO 8. 🏥 Promote the development and preservation of sufficient and affordable commercial space to support small, locally owned businesses.
+Implement transparent and flexible land development policies, regulations and processes that keep pace with market conditions and technological innovations and reduce time to market. - EO 6.
+Use data, disaggregated by population and place, to promote and encourage land development so that investment in communities connects people to opportunity and mitigates residential and commercial displacement. - EO 7.
+Promote the development and preservation of sufficient and affordable commercial space to support small, locally owned businesses.